 This course gives students the opportunity to develop the skills, knowledge, and habits that will support them in their education and career/life planning.
-Students will learn about global work trends, and seek opportunities within Amethyst Online Academy and community to expand and strengthen their transferable skills and their ability to adapt to the changing world of work.
+Students will learn about global work trends, and seek opportunities within Morningstar Online School and community to expand and strengthen their transferable skills and their ability to adapt to the changing world of work.
 On the basis of exploration, reflective practice, and decision-making processes, students will make connections between their skills, interests, and values and their postsecondary options, whether in apprenticeship training, college, community living, university, or the workplace.
 They will set goals and create a plan for their first postsecondary year.
 As part of their preparation for the future, they will learn about personal financial management - including the variety of saving and borrowing tools available to them and how to use them to their advantage - and develop a budget for their first year after secondary school.

-GLS10 - Learning Strategies 1: Skills for Success in Secondary School, Grade 9
+GLS1O - Learning Strategies 1: Skills for Success in Secondary School, Grade 9, Open

 This course gives students the opportunity to develop the skills, knowledge, and habits that will support them in their education and career/life planning.
-Students will learn about global work trends, and seek opportunities within Amethyst Online Academy and community to expand and strengthen their transferable skills and their ability to adapt to the changing world of work.
+Students will learn about global work trends, and seek opportunities within Morningstar Online School and community to expand and strengthen their transferable skills and their ability to adapt to the changing world of work.
 On the basis of exploration, reflective practice, and decision-making processes, students will make connections between their skills, interests, and values and their postsecondary options, whether in apprenticeship training, college, community living, university, or the workplace.
 They will set goals and create a plan for their first postsecondary year.
 As part of their preparation for the future, they will learn about personal financial management - including the variety of saving and borrowing tools available to them and how to use them to their advantage - and develop a budget for their first year after secondary school.

-HFA4U - Nutrition and Health, Grade 12, University Preparation
+HFA4U - Nutrition and Health, Grade 12, University Preparation disease.

-This course examines the relationships between food, energy balance, and nutritional status; the nutritional needs of individuals at different stages of life; and the role of nutrition in health and disease.
 Students will evaluate nutrition-related trends and will determine how food choices can promote food security and environmental responsibility.
 Students will learn about healthy eating, expand their repertoire of food-preparation techniques, and develop their social science research skills by investigating issues related to nutrition and health.